Alternative Choices for You

 It is 100% free to use the VPN bundled with Opera, and there are no data limits.
 This in itself makes the service one of the most generous free VPNs around.
 Whether Opera will continue to offer this level of service is, of course, anyone’s guess.

-Five VPN server locations are available – Canada, the US, Germany, the Netherlands, and Singapore.
+Five VPN server locations are available – Canada, the US, Germany, the Netherlands, and VPN servers in Singapore.
 This is more limited that most commercial VPN services, but hey… it’s free!
 It also covers a good selection of popular VPN server locations, although the UK is conspicuously missing.

 This means that you will not be able to use Opera to watch iPlayer.
 Unfortunately, those wanting to access the US version of Netflix are also out of luck… when I tried, Netflix successfully detected that I was running “a proxy” and refused to play.
 However, this VPN is able to unblock Youtube videos that are restricted in your region.